- Why Research

 Full Research Summary

-Dr. Park and his team have created breast cancer cellular models and shown that cancer cells with single mutations interact with neighboring cells with other discrete mutations to increase cancerous growth and drug resistance.
-Interestingly, these cell-to-cell interactions require physical cell-to-cell contact.
-This year, the team will work to uncover the mechanism of these cellular interactions so that they can be targeted with drugs to benefit patients.
+What he’s learned so far: Dr. Park and his team have shown that cancer cells with single mutations interact with neighboring cells with other discrete mutations to increase cancerous growth and drug resistance.

 Ben Ho Park, MD, PhD, an internationally renowned breast cancer expert, was recently appointed as the co-leader of the Breast Cancer Research Program, Associate Director for Translational Research and Director of Precision Oncology at Vanderbilt-Ingram Cancer Center.
 Dr. Park is from Saginaw, MI and received his bachelor’s degree from The University of Chicago and then completed a dual MD-PhD training program at The University of Pennsylvania School of Medicine.
 After completing a residency in Internal Medicine and Hematology/Oncology Fellowship Training at The Hospital of The University of Pennsylvania, he finished a postdoctoral research fellowship in cancer genetics in the laboratory of Dr. Bert Vogelstein at Johns Hopkins University, and then joined the faculty in 2002 in the Breast Cancer Program.
 At Hopkins he was Professor of Oncology, Associate Director for Education and Research Training, as well as Associate Dean for Postdoctoral Affairs prior to joining the faculty at Vanderbilt University Medical Center.